ZerooCoool/katacoda-scenarios/CI-gradle-github/intro.md

-#Introduction
-Testing
+# Introduction

-#Gradle for Automated testing & build
+# Gradle for Automated testing & build

-#GitHub actions for CI/CD pipeline
+# GitHub actions for CI/CD pipeline

-#What you will learn
+# What you will learn

-#Prerequisities
+# Prerequisities